jaheyns/CfdOF/Readme.md

 Note: The CFD workbench can be updated at any time through the Addon manager.

-##### Option 2: Packaged version
-Alternatively, in Windows, a pre-packaged version can be downloaded from https://opensimsa.github.io/download.html .
-Please consult the included README file for installation instructions.
-This package comes with the latest stable release of the CFD workbench and most dependencies already installed.
-For installation of additional dependencies, see below.

 ##### Dependency installation

-Whichever option is used, dependencies can be checked and installed conveniently from the CFD Preferences panel in FreeCAD.
+Dependencies can be checked and installed conveniently from the CFD Preferences panel in FreeCAD.
 In the FreeCAD window, select Edit | Preferences ... and choose "CFD".